bcnmy/docs/docs/quickstart.md

 In this guide, we will create a smart account and mint an NFT.
 Checkout the full code in the end.

 :::info
-Please note that this tutorial assumes you have Node JS installed on your computer and have working knowledge of Node. 🧠
+Please note that this tutorial assumes you have Node JS installed and have working knowledge of Node. 🧠
 :::

 ## 1. Environment set up 🛠️